enthought/pyface/docs/source/toolkits.rst

 toolkits, in that order, and then any other toolkits that it knows about other than ``null``.
 If all of those fail, then it will try to load the ``null`` toolkit.

+Pyface tries to defer toolkit selection as long as possible until it is actually needed because importing a toolkit tends to be slow and have significant side-effects.
+Very occasionally an application or test suite may need to ensure that the toolkit has been selected (for example, to enable "ui" dispatch from background threads in Traits).
+This can be achieved by either importing :py:mod:`pyface.toolkit` or, more directly, by calling :py:func:`pyface.base_toolkit.find_toolkit`.

 Once selected, the toolkit infrastructure is largely transparent to the application.